-

 In addition to the number of workstations, sufficient floor space is derived from other factors.

 • Areas for traffic routes must be taken into account.
 Traffic routes that also serve as escape routes must have a minimum width of 0.875 meters.
-Other traffic routes, such as to the heating or to the window, must be 0.5 meters or more.
+Other traffic routes, such as those to the heating or the window, must be 0.5 meters or more.

 • Safety areas must be planned in order to maintain the necessary safety distances.